 I would not start squirting dye I bought at the corner store into the air conditioning system to find a leak.
 The dye used by the professionals is proven not to damage anything.
 That being said you can find tracer dye at any good auto parts store.
 However, you have to get this dye into a pressurized ac system.
 You can get a kit at auto parts stores and even Wal-mart has the fitting to put it into the air conditioner.

 The problem though, is that you don't know what you are putting in with these kits.
 If you put it in then have to take your car to a repair shop they would not touch it because they would have to use a machine that would suck it into their refrigerant bottle and if they don't know what it is they certainly won't put it into their stock (as this would contaminate their whole bottle).

 You almost certainly don’t have the equipment do this safely and it is not worth buying the equipment unless you are planning to open an air conditioning troubleshooting shop.
 A repair shop will have an AC machine that is used to vacuum out all of the old refrigerant, ac oil, ac dye, etc. It will then be used to put the correct amount of refrigerant, oil and dye back into the system.

 Kits are available but chances are pretty good that even if you were to find the leak, fixing it is hardly ever straight forward.
 Every time you get it wrong, you are going to pay to refill the gas and then try again.
 I doubt very much that you will source the parts for less than an auto repair shop, who buy parts in bulk.

 If you live in a cold climate try to remember to run the AC every month or so.
-The reasoning behind this is that there is oil in your air conditioning lines and when the AC is off it does not circulate.
+There is oil in your air conditioning lines and when the AC is off it does not circulate.
 It is good to circulate it every once in a while to keep the seals inside these lines lubricated.
 This will help your AC system to not leak.
-Air conditioning troubleshooting is hard to understand for most people and better left to professionals.
+Air conditioning troubleshooting is a challenge for most car owners and better left to professionals.